IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

 ## Blocking a specific node from being deleted

-In order to block a specific node from being deleted by the CSI driver, you can add the following label to the node: `hostdefiner.block.csi.ibm.com/avoid-deletion=true`.
+In order to block a specific host definition from being deleted by the CSI driver, you can add the following label to the node: `hostdefiner.block.csi.ibm.com/avoid-deletion=true`.

 This works on a per node basis, where the `allowDelete` parameter definition in the `HostDefiner.yaml` is for all nodes on the system.